hankerspace/YASGU/README.md

 pip install -r requirements.txt
 ```

 2. Download the font used for the video script and place it in the `assets` folder.
-The font used is [Noto Sans](https://www.google.com/get/noto/).
-   You can download the font from [Google Fonts](https://fonts.google.com/specimen/Noto+Sans).
+   You can download the font from [Google Fonts](https://fonts.google.com/) or Dafont for other fonts.
 3. Download some free songs from [YouTube Audio Library](https://www.youtube.com/audiolibrary/music) and place them in the `assets` folder.
    You can use the `youtube-dl` tool to download the songs from the Youtube Audio Library.